DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

 Building Materials: Why This Sector Is Worth Watching

-Building materials are not currently presented as a confirmed first-wave DPP category.
+Building materials are not currently presented as a confirmed first-wave ESPR DPP category.
 Even so, the sector already sits under pressure because of:

 - carbon-intensive production and related reporting expectations